k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 * [Attaching rules to interface](05_cataloging_of_files.md#attaching-rules-to-interface)
 * [Organizing files in filesystem](05_cataloging_of_files.md#organizing-files-in-filesystem)

-To illustrate the file cataloging E2E process, the *Cataloging of Files - Demo* extension is available on [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md).
-This extension can be installed in your project, and it offers several comprehensive examples of file discovery (for various file types).
+To illustrate the **file cataloging** E2E process, the *File Cataloging - Demo* extension is available, and can be found on the [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md)'s list of the extensions.
+This extension can be installed into your project, and it offers several comprehensive examples of file discovery (for various file types).
 Instructions on how to use the extension can be found in its README file.

 ## Creating Transformation Rules

-Due to multiple file formats, transformation rules are required in order to perform file cataloging.
-Transformation rules are created using Broadway flows, that should be placed in a Project tree under the Shared Objects and deployed.
+Due to the existence of multiple file formats, applying transformation rules is required for performing the file cataloging process.
+Transformation rules are created using Broadway flows that should be placed in the Project tree (under the Shared Objects) and deployed.

-Below is the description of each expected flow (transformation rule):
+To better understand the concept of **transformation rule** and its pivotal use in the file cataloging solution, below is a description of each expected flow (transformation rule):

 1. **Get Metadata** is the first transformation rule, and it builds the Catalog's expected metadata, returning an array of maps.
 This flow is mandatory.

    * Metadata may be based on the schema definition file(s), if they are provided.
-In such case, each map is expected to represent a Catalog field with its respective structure: data platform, schema, dataset, class, field name and all of its properties (defined in the schema definition file).
+In such case, each map is expected to represent a Catalog field with its corresponding structure: data platform, schema, dataset, class, field name and all of its properties (defined in the schema definition file).
    * When no schema definition file is provided and the metadata is expected to be discovered based on a data sample, each map should represent a Catalog dataset with its respective structure: data platform, schema, dataset, class.
 The fields and their properties will then be completed from the example data.
    * A combined approach is also possible, where some datasets are defined using schema definition files, while others are based on sample data.